 Writing Fellows can help with any part of the writing process: brainstorming ideas, developing a thesis, structuring an argument, or revising a draft.
 The goal of each conference is to develop strategies that will encourage students to become astute readers and critics of their own work.
 Although the Writing Center is not an editing or proofreading service, Fellows can help students learn techniques for improving sentences and checking mechanics.

 Writing Center conferences complement, but do not replace, the relationships students have with their teachers and advisors.
+All Writing Center appointments are confidential.

 How It Works